Category: The Devil’s Playbook

 A state of low spirits caused by a loss of hope or courage.

-John Bunyan, in his classic work Pilgrim’s Progress, famously personified this psychological state as the Slough of Despond.
+John Bunyan, in his classic work Pilgrim’s Progress, famously described this psychological state as the Slough of Despond.
 He described it as a treacherous, miry bog where “many fears, and doubts, and discouraging apprehensions” naturally gather and settle.

 Overcoming despondency like this takes more than a quick-fix pep talk or well-meaning platitudes from friends!